Current

 Summer 2024 - present

-David earned his B.S. and M.S. in Chemistry from the University of Texas at Rio Grande Valley in the spring of 2024, where he worked with Dr. Manar Shoshani synthesizing dinucleating nickel complexes with redox non-innocent ligand scaffolds to exploit metal-metal and metal-ligand cooperativity.
-He then explored these complexes as catalysts for hydroboration.
-In the summer of 2024, David arrived at Texas A&M and joined the Ozerov group where he is now researching PBP complexes.
-In his spare time, he enjoys playing tennis, golf, baseball, and other outdoor activities.
+David earned his B.S. and M.S. in chemistry from the University of Texas at Rio Grande Valley in Spring 2024, where he worked with Dr. Manar Shoshani on the synthesis of dinucleating nickel complexes supported by redox-active ligands to exploit metal-metal and metal-ligand cooperativity and their utility as hydroboration catalysts.
+David arrived at Texas A&M and joined the Ozerov group in Summer 2024, where he is currently investigating the mechanism of pyridine reductive elimination from PBP pincer complexes.
+In his spare time, David enjoys playing tennis, golf, baseball, and other outdoor activities.

 Yu-Hsin Chen